Skip to main content

 }

 A single Baleybot, a pipeline(), a parallel() composition, and a ParallelMerge all implement this interface.
-This means any composition can be used anywhere a single agent is expected.
+Any composition can be used anywhere a single processor is expected.

 Data flow